 Every child is included in every aspect of the curriculum and we aim for all children to be included on school trips.
 We will provide the necessary support to make sure this can happen.

 A risk assessment is carried out before any off site activity to ensure everyone will be safe.
+For some children with specific needs we carry out an individual risk assessment in September and before a visit.
 In the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.

 What support will there be for my child’s overall well-being?